bexcite/apolloscape-loc/README.md

 See roads and record graphs in [Apolloscape_View_Records Notebook](./Apolloscape_View_Records.ipynb)

-Implemented as an PyTorch 0.4 Dataset.
+Implemented as a PyTorch 0.4 Dataset.

 __NOTE: This repository is work in progress.__